Sustainable Development Goal 3: Target 3.7: Universal access to sexual and reproductive care, family planning and education

 For example, in West Africa twice as many women used contraceptives in 2020 compared to 2011.

+Lianne Gonsalves of the Department of Sexual and Reproductive Health and Research at the World Health Organization (WHO) has led a report linking their sexual and reproductive health work to this UN target.

 Target 3.8: Achieve universal health coverage

 The full text of Target 3.8 is: "Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all."